juDEcorous/Heart-Disease-Prediction/README.md

 -  What, if any, challenges do you foresee in cleaning, exploring, or modeling this dataset?

    * We have a clean data.
-   * Exploring the data will is a trick as there we can see EKG on the data.
+   * Exploring the data will is a trick as we can see EKG on the data.
    * Choosing a model will a big challenge as I'm not sure if we have enough data to make a good prediction.